Neutrinophilic DM annihilation in a model with $U(1)_{L_\mu-L_\tau} \times U(1)_{H}$ gauge symmetry: Numerical analysis and phenomenological results

 In the left panel of Fig.~\ref{fig:correlation}, we show correlation between $v_{1}$ and $v_{2}$ for our allowed parameter region.
 In addition, the right panel of Fig.~\ref{fig:correlation} shows the correlation between two new gauge couplings.
 We find some correlation between them when we require masses of $Z'_{1,2}$ as Eq.~\eqref{eq:zpMass-cond} and muon $g-2$ within $3 \sigma$ CL.

 In left(right) plots of Fig.~\ref{fig:parameter}, we show the allowed parameter region that satisfies the constraints from neutrino trident and induces sizable muon $g-2$ within 3$\sigma$ CL, on $\{m_{Z'_1}, g_{\mu \tau}\}$ ($\{m_{Z'_2}, g_{\mu \tau} \sin \theta_X \}$) plane.
 The green shaded region in the left plot is disfavored when we explain $b \to s \ell^+ \ell^-$ anomalies via $Z'_1$ interaction.
 Also, for comparison, we added a dotted curve in the same plot indicating the LHC constraint from $pp \to \mu^+ \mu^- Z'(\to \mu^+ \mu^-)$ signal search when $Z'_1$ does not decay into DM; this is not relevant in our case since $Z'_1$ dominantly decays into DM under our requirement in Eq.~\eqref{eq:const2}.
+We also show excluded region from ``$e^+ e^- \to \mu^+ \mu^- + \text{invisible}$" search at the Belle II experiment~\cite{Belle-II:2019qfb} as blue shaded region in the right panel of Fig.~\ref{fig:parameter}~\footnote{There is another constraint from ``$pp \to \mu^+ \mu^- +\text{anything}$" search~\cite{Bishara:2017pje} when $Z'_{1,2}$ mass is few GeV scale.
+We omit the excluded region since the mass region is outside the plots in Fig.~\ref{fig:parameter}}.
+Note also that more parameter region can be tested searching for the ``$e^+ e^- \to \mu^+ \mu^- + \text{invisible}$" process at the future LHC experiments~\cite{Elahi:2015vzh}; analysis in the reference indicates that coupling region of $g_{\mu \tau} \sin \theta_X \gtrsim 3 \times 10^{-4}$ can be tested for $m_{Z'_2} < 2 m_\mu$ at the HL-LHC with 3 ab$^{-1}$ integrated luminosity.

 In order to discuss DM physics, we choose several benchmark points from our allowed parameter region.
 In Table~\ref{tab:2}, we summarize benchmark points (BPs) that satisfy $\Delta a_\mu$ within $1\sigma$ C.L. where we also show effective coupling $g_{bs Z'_1}$ giving $C_9 ^{Z'}= -1.01$ and the upper limit of $g_{bs Z'_2}$ avoiding $B$ meson decay constraints.